FAR-Lab/Mobile_HRI_Lab_Hub/Lab1/Readme.md

 ## Part C. Act out the Interaction

 Select 3 of the 5 storyboards to act out.
-Try physically acting out the 3 interactions you planned with your teammates.
+Try physically enacting the 3 interactions you planned with your teammates.
 (Do not plug in the CloneBot just yet.)
-Record these video clips and submit them (Unlisted youtube links are fine).
+Record these video clips, and submit them (Unlisted Youtube links are fine).

 \*\***Are there things that seemed better on paper than acted out?**\*\*